 - A truck driver must take a drug and alcohol test after specific accidents.

 Keep in mind that the FMCSA sets minimum standards, but each state can impose regulations that establish higher standards.

 Why Does It Matter If an FMCSA Rule was Violated in Georgia?

-A violation of an FMCSA rule can indicate liability, and that is important to win a personal injury or wrongful death claim in Georgia.
+A violation of an FMCSA rule can indicate liability, and that is important to win a personal injury or wrongful death claim in Georgia, especially when working with 'no win no fee injury claim lawyers'.
 FMCSA regulations introduce a whole new level of complication to truck accidents.
 A truck accident attorney can more clearly identify what those might be in your specific case, but some ways they could impact a potential case are discussed below.

 Because FMCSA regulations introduce a whole new set of rules into the equation, identifying potential violations requires another level of expertise.
 It can also be more complicated to accurately model and represent a truck accident than a typical car accident.
 Because of this, FMCSA cases can often necessitate partnering with specialized experts.

 Most car accident cases involve proving that the other driver was driving negligently at the time of the accident.
 Traditionally, this requires proving the legal elements of duty, breach, causation, and damages, which an attorney can explain in more detail.
 However, there is another legal concept known as negligence per se.

 Negligence per se can almost be thought of as a shortcut to negligence.
 It can be invoked if the truck driver was violating a statute or regulation while they were driving.
 FMCSA regulations introduce a new potential source of liability to establish a negligence per se case.